priority 4: Cooperation governance

 Assistance to the policy area coordinators of the EUSBSR

-The coordinators of the EUSBSR policy areas coordinate policy discussion and address the need for policy changes.
-They build up networks, engage stakeholders in the processes in the policy areas in a systematic way, support project idea generation and project implementation.
-PACs also support monitoring progress and evaluating whether agreed targets are reached, regularly reviewing objectives, processes, actions and results, amending and updating them when needed.
-They support generation of project ideas and development of new projects in line with the actions in their policy areas.
+The coordinators of the EUSBSR policy areas coordinate policy discussion in their thematic field and address the need for policy changes.
+They build networks, engage stakeholders in the policy discussion as well as support project idea generation and project implementation.

 Assistance to a Strategy point

 Partners setting up the Strategy point provide administrative support to the group of National Coordinators of the EUSBSR.
 They support capacity building of the stakeholders of the EUSBSR.
-They support monitoring and evaluating achievements, stimulate exchange and sharing knowledge among the policy areas.
 They coordinate communication including running the EUSBSR website and other communication tools.

 Organisation of Strategy Forums

-A Strategy Forum is a meeting place for organisations implementing the EUSBSR and other stakeholders, usually organised every year.
-Organised as a conference or similar, a Strategy Forum communicates the work of the EUSBSR, its objectives and its achievements to policymakers, public authorities, and a wider audience.
+A Strategy Forum is a meeting place for organisations implementing the EUSBSR and other stakeholders.
+Organised as a conference or similar, a Strategy Forum communicates the work of the EUSBSR, its objectives and its achievements to policymakers, public authorities, and to a wider audience.
 It stimulates policy discussions and disseminates results.
 It provides stakeholders with a networking occasion and helps actively engage them in the planning and implementation of the EUSBSR action plan.

 Sign up now